A burning permit is not needed for recreational fires less than 3-feet-by-3-feet in size.

 City Code 130.09 prohibits propane, charcoal and electric grills and open flames on patios or balconies of multi-family properties where there are three or more dwelling units within the building.

-For fires larger than three feet by three feet, such as for burning piled wood or brush, an open burning permit must be filed with the city and a $40 fee must be paid upon permit approval.
+For fires larger than 3-feet-by-3-feet, such as for burning piled wood or brush, you must apply for an open burning permit.
+After the burn site is reviewed by fire department personnel, the permit will be approved or denied.
+If approved, an open burning permit will be issued and a $40 fee must be paid when picking up the paperwork at city hall.
 Burning permits are only issued for rural areas of the city or for areas in Jackson and Louisville Townships.

 Shakopee Fire Department